Willdeakin/Milestone-Project-2/README.md

     - Open a development editor and a terminal window within the directory.
     - Use 'git clone' in the terminal followed by the copied URL.
     - You now have a copy of the project in your directory.

+## Credits
+- Code
+    - The code of this project was created by Will Deakin.

+- Content
+    - The content of this project was created by Will Deakin.

+- Media
+    - The media used in this project is sourced from the stock images of locations, published works and from online publications.

+Thanks to my mentor Spencer Barriball for feedback and guidance for this project, which lead me in good stead.